 In 1886, the Batavia Club, a private men’s social club, leased and later bought the building and occupied it until the Club closed its doors in 2000.
 In 2002, the building was generously gifted to GO ART! by the Batavia Club Bondholders.
 The building now serves as GO ART!’s primary space for exhibits, meetings, workshops and small performances and lectures.
-It also provides administrative space to local arts and cultural groups, such as the Genesee Symphony Orchestra, Batavia Concert Band, Landmark Society of Genesee County and Batavia Players.
-The Batavia Society of Artists holds its monthly meetings and demonstrations in the Center.
+It also provides administrative space to local arts and cultural groups, such as the Genesee Symphony Orchestra, Batavia Concert Band, Scouts of America, Batavia Society of Artists, and Music to Grow By.

 Facility rentals are also available for individuals, nonprofit organizations and businesses for special events such as showers, holiday parties, fundraisers, workshops and meetings.
 For more information, please call GO ART! at 585-343-9313 or email us.